purplehazech/puppet-syslogng/README.md

 ```

 With this setup Messages going the syslog-ng logpath will be logged to both servers as
 well as to the local file system.
+The puppet-agent logpath only goes to the first server
+and the local file system.

 ### Integrating this module with other puppet modules